cghss/IHR-costing/README.md

 For prior published work, including work completed based on the first edition JEE, please see https://ghscosting.org/.

- **All work in this repository is currently in-progress, including Q/A and data validation.
 Please contact sde31@georgetown.edu with any questions or feedback.
-Given that data and tools are subject to change at any time during the ongoing Q/A process, please do not use these data for active research or operations without first checking in at the email address above.**